Mono Lake Collection - General

 .
 This site briefly introduces the history and ecology of Mono Lake.
 It is comprised of 27 professional photographs, each offering a visual insight into the community's... (more info)

 - The Student Revolution that Saved Mono Lake .
 This essay, written by a twelfth-grader in California, details the history of Mono Lake conservation.
-Beginning in 1976, it traces the events that inspired a few college... ( This site may be offline. )
+Beginning in 1976, it traces the events that inspired a few college... ( This site is likely no longer available. )

 Microbes of Mono Lake